 How to Control Ants Inside Your Home

-There are some Ants that don't just enter to forage for food, but actually establish a colony inside your home.
-This occurs year-round, especially in warmer climates.
+Some ants don't just enter to forage for food but establish a colony inside your home.
+These events occur year-round, especially in warmer climates.
 Ant species that live in homes include Argentine Ants, Crazy Ants, Odorous House Ants, Pavement Ants, Pharaoh Ants, Thief Ants, and Carpenter Ants.
-All of these Ants may infest food products.
+All of these ants may infest food products.

 Spraying a residual repellent insecticide to control foraging workers may only provide short-term control, unless you find and treat the nest.
 If the nest is behind a wall, it may be necessary to drill small holes and use a specially-designed duster to apply a product such as D-Fense SC dust.

 Non-repellent insecticides such as Phantom Aerosol sprayed inside would be a better choice than repellent insecticides.
 Repellent insecticides may just scatter the population, whereas a non-repellent insecticide works without the Ants detecting its presence.

 - Bait in areas of Ant activity or trails so the Ants can find the bait and take it back to the colony.

 - Do not use a residual repellent insecticide near bait placements.